 Many people add a sun room to their home, or convert their screen porch into a sun room.
 When you have a great screened porch, you naturally want to use it more often.
-Many homeowners decide to convert their screened porch to a sunroom, 3-season room, or to find a way to temporarily enclose it.
+Homeowners decide to convert their screened porch to a sunroom, 3-season room, or to find a way to temporarily enclose it.
 When converting a screened porch to a sunroom, your options are:

 1. Build an Addition.
 Some refer to their addition as a “sun room,” especially if it has many windows and is the sunniest in the house.
 For our purposes an “addition” is a room with tempered, insulated, UV-protected glass.
 Walls are insulated, so for all practical purposes it becomes additional living space in your home.